 Information Period

-Da-Ré stated that the general purpose of the focus group, that was mentioned in Tse’s report, was two-fold.
+Da-Ré stated that the general purpose of the focus group that was mentioned in Tse’s report was two-fold.
 They explained that it was for the MSU and McMaster leadership teams to create a due diligence process and to put out resources across campus, as well as making sure they’re working towards the same goals.
-Da-Ré stated that the second reason was for information to give to the public and getting rid of barriers for getting involved across campus.
-They explained that Tse and they will be running the groups in February and that there will be one group for each Faculty.
-Da-Ré added that at the end of the groups all the information will be put into a public document for access.
+Da-Ré stated that the second purpose was for information to give to the public on getting rid of barriers with respect to getting involved across campus.
+They explained that themselves and Tse will be running the groups in February and that there will be one group for each Faculty.
+Da-Ré added that at the end of the groups, all of the information will be put into a public document for access.

 Question Period